akmed772/dosvax/README_PS55.txt

 A. You need disable $BANK386.SYS in CONFIG.SYS.

 Q. Booting DOS K3.3 from a hard drive image causes a hang.
 A. The number of Sectors per Track is too large.
-This causes the segment overflow during the bootloader loads IBMBIO.SYS into the memory.
+This causes the segment overflow during the bootloader loads IBMBIO.COM into the memory.
 Try a different CHS parameter to the IMGMOUNT command.

+Q. I can't format a 5.25-inch DSHD diskette in DOS K3.x.
+A. Disk geometries for the FORMAT command is determined by the drive type, and the drive type is determined by a mounted disk when the BOOT command is executed.
+(The real BIOS determines the drive type by the CMOS setting.)
+If there is no disk mounted for a diskette drive, DOSBox responds it as a DSHD 3.5-inch diskette drive.
+If you want to format a 5.25-inch diskette, you have to mount a disk image with the corresponding size before you execute the BOOT command.

 Q. A printer error occurs when booting DOS J4.0.
 A. You need disable Disney Sound Source emulation to run DOS J4.0 and later.
 Check dosbox.conf.